COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Inner Nav

-All Grade 7 students have the opportunity to receive three types of vaccines at no cost.
+Students in Grade 7 are eligible to receive Hepatitis B, Human Papillomavirus (HPV), and Meningococcal ACYW-135 immunizations at no cost.
 The vaccines are conveniently provided at school by the Health Unit to students with parent/legal guardian consent.
 Other options are available for students who are unable or prefer not to receive vaccines at school.

 Information about the vaccines

-Two doses of HPV9 vaccine will be given.
-The first dose will be given at school in the fall and the second dose will be given 6 months later.
+• Two doses of the HPV vaccine are needed for Grade 7 students.
+The first dose will be given at school clinics in the fall and the second dose will be given 6 months later.

 School clinics

 Public Health Nurses from the Health Unit's Vaccine Preventable Disease Team visit elementary schools in London and Middlesex-County to provide Grade 7 students the opportunity to receive Hepatitis B, Meningococcal-ACYW-135 and HPV vaccines at school.
 Vaccines are only administered to students whose legal guardians have provided consent.
-The Health Unit asks that guardians read the Health Unit's Grade 7 School Information Letter, available in English, French, Arabic and Spanish:
+In addition to reading the vaccine information sheet above, the Health Unit asks that guardians:

 When a student has been vaccinated at school, a note from the nurse will be sent home so their guardian can keep a record of the immunization..

-Grade 7 remote/online learners have two options to receive grade 7 vaccines.
+Grade 7 remote/online learners and students not receiving doses at school have two options to receive these vaccines.

 1. Book an appointment at a Health Unit immunization clinic